see-for-yourself/bgdv-book/_posts/2024-10-15-chapter1_turtle.md

 For data visualization, we obviously need data.
 One way to get data is to randomly generated it.
 Random data is very useful: It can be used for testing, benchmarking, performing experiments, checking statistical models, etc. In Python, the `random` module has functions to generate pseudo-random numbers.
 In particular, the function `random()` returns a number between 0 and 1 (inclusive of 0.0, exclusive of 1.0).

-We can modified our program to draw a "staircase random walk" with random lengths for the steps.
+We can modify our program to draw a "staircase random walk" with random lengths for the steps.
 First, we add a line of code to import the `random` module, and we set the seed to a fixed number to produce the same results every time the program is run:

 ```python
 import turtle as t